 A study conducted by Adu Boahen (2020) at Adventist Senior High School in Ghana concentrated on exploring the impact of pidgin English on students' academic performance in the English language.
 The primary objective of the study was to assess how the use of pidgin English affected students' performance in English.
 The study employed a quantitative approach and gathered data through a cross-sectional survey administered to respondents.
 The researcher used purposive and convenient sampling techniques to select the participants, which is a non-probability sampling method.
 The sample consisted of 200 students who completed a structured questionnaire.
 The findings of the study revealed a negative correlation between the frequency of pidgin English usage and performance in Standard English.
 However, several shortcomings were identified.
-The researcher mistakenly mentioned that 200 students were also included.
+The researcher mistakenly mentioned that 200 students were sampled for the study but later revealed in Chapter Four that 10 teachers were also included.
 There seems to be a lack of clarity in reporting the exact sample size and composition which can lead to confusion and potential bias in the findings.
 Additionally, the total number of individuals in the target population from which the study sample was drawn was not mentioned.
 This missing information makes it difficult to assess the representativeness of the sample and the generalizability of the findings.
 Lastly, although the researcher initially stated that a structured questionnaire would be used for data collection, it was later mentioned that both structured and unstructured questionnaires were employed.
 This inconsistency raises questions about the rigor and reliability of the data collection process.
 Overall, the research findings indicate that frequent use of pidgin English has a detrimental effect on students' academic performance in English.